burtr/reu-cfs/reu-cfs-2021/sickles-setup.md

 ### install gpu and deep learning stuff

 It often takes awhile to solve the environment.
-Not more than five minutes, but it can seem very long.
+This might mean you need to adjust the versions of your software.
+It can help to run:

 <pre>
-$ conda install pytorch
-Collecting package metadata (current_repodata.json): done Solving environment: failed with initial frozen solve.
-Retrying with flexible solve.
-Solving environment: failed with repodata from current_repodata.json, will retry with next repodata source.
-Collecting package metadata (repodata.json): done Solving environment: failed with initial frozen solve.
-Retrying with flexible solve.
-Solving environment: -
+conda update conda --all
+conda update anaconda
 </pre>

+I had to run this to install pytorch.
+They did a few downgrades to get pytorch.

 `conda install cudnn`